robercoding/node-sockets-queue-software/README.md

 # Queue software

 A Queue Software built with sockets.
-I've made with the purpose of amplifying my knowledge about sockets and training my logic.
+I've made with the purpose of amplifying my knowledge about sockets.

 This project is an advanced one from the previous small project that I had built for learning the basis of sockets.